 Votes on three of the 13 proposals did not follow board recommendations, according to preliminary tallies presented at the annual shareholder meeting in Austin, Texas.

 Over board opposition, shareholders passed an advisory proposal that would increase investors' ability to nominate directors.

 Two board proposals - cutting directors' terms to two years and eliminating supermajority requirements - did not receive supermajorities necessary to pass.

 Dressed in black, Chief Executive Elon Musk heavily influenced the voting and spoke to an enthusiastic crowd after the vote.
 He owns 15.6% of Tesla, according to Refinitiv data, after selling millions of shares last year.

-While a split does not affect a company's fundamentals, it could buoy the share price by making it easier for a wider range of investors to own the stock.
+Investors approved a three-for-one stock split.
+While a split does not affect a company's fundamentals, it could buoy the share price by making it easier for investors to own the stock.

-(Reporting by Ankur Banerjee and Akash Sriram in Bengaluru; Editing by Anil D'Silva)
+(Reporting by Ankur Banerjee and Akash Sriram in Bengaluru; additional reporting by Peter Henderson in Oakland and Kevin Krolicki in Detroit; Editing by Anil D'Silva)